Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-airlimp/TASKS.md

 * Objective: analyze your industry and decide your primary and support activities
 ***
 * Your company's name: **AirLIMP**

+Our primary activity consist on producing an enginee part for motor vehicles in order to transform the air into a cleaner one to reduce pollution in the environment.
 ***
 * Your company's NAICS (at least 4-digit) code and associated description from [NAICS Search](https://www.naics.com/search/):